Adlink-ROS/demo_packages/demo_neuronbot_gpio/README.md

 # NeuronBot GPIO Demo
 This package performs two examples, "LED Blink" and "Push the Button" of GPIO on NeuronBot.
 In LED Blink, there is a publisher publishes the command to control the LED.
-Also, there is a subscriber subscribes the data to turn on or turn off the LED by setting the voltage of the pin.
+Also, there is a subscriber subscribes the data to turn on or turn off the LED by setting the voltage level of the pin.
 On the other hand, in Push the Button, there is a service named "sema_gpio".
-To get the status of the button, run the sema_client to call the service and run the sema_server to provide the data.
+When the client calling the service, the server will provide the voltage level of the pin and distinguish whether the button is pushed or not.

 The GPIO pin layout of the ROS Starter Kit was set as followed: